Reducing, reusing, and recycling has never been easier

 Recycling Center at 343 Railroad Avenue

-For Books, cassettes, DVDs, CDs, clothes, rags, shoes, curtains, linens, fabrics, small suitcases, travel bags, sport bags, broken electronics, food scraps, all recyclables (paper, metal, glass, plastic).
+For books, cassettes, DVDs, CDs, clothes, rags, shoes, curtains, linens, fabrics, small suitcases, travel bags, sport bags, broken electronics, food scraps, and all recyclables (paper, metal, glass, plastic).
 Seniors may purchase a pass from the town to bring their trash to the recycling center.

-When you don’t know how to get rid of something is the Bedford 2030 Recyclopedia.
+When you don’t know how to get rid of something, check the Bedford 2030 Recyclopedia.
 Here you can search for just about anything and find out where you can donate it, upcycle it, recycle it, or dispose of it.

-TIOLI is an exchange location open Saturdays 10-12 from May-October in the Bedford Hills Train Station Parking Lot (behind the train station by Rt 117).
+TIOLI is an exchange location open Saturdays 10-12 from May through October in the Bedford Hills Train Station Parking Lot (behind the train station by Rt 117).

 Bedford residents may drop off unwanted household items that are still in good/working condition, or pick up and repurpose some.
 Anyone may come take items – free!
 The TIOLI Shed is a wonderful way to recycle and reuse items, and reduce consumption and waste.